Top 5 Rotorua Bike Trails

 4. Western Okataina Bike Trail

 The Western Okataina Walkway trail opened for mountain biking in 2012.
 Enjoy the beautiful vistas through the gaps in the treeline and the stunning lakes that surround you.
 The Grade 3 trail should take around 2-3 hours to complete with an array of terrain to navigate.
 The backcountry trail is 19km out and 19km return.
-You can ride the trail in either direction but be aware that you’ll be sharing it with walkers.
+You can ride the trail in either direction but be aware that you will be sharing it with walkers.
 Expect quite a few ups, straights and some truly exhilarating downhills.

 Location: Car park at Millar Road, Lake Okareka.
 14km from Rotorua city centre.